tessercat/daoistic-book/daodejing/70/english.md

-Our words are very easy to understand, very easy to apply, but no one in politics can understand them, and no one can apply them.
+Our orders are very easy to understand, very easy to follow, but it's impossible for people to understand them, impossible to follow them.

-The words have a tradition,
-the work has a master.

-Above all their lack of awareness means they don't know me.

-If the aware are rare,
-I must be valuable.
+The orders are ancient,
+the mission is just,
+and above all, unknowable,
+so we don't reveal them.

+They less they know,
+they more they respect us,
+so the wise
-So the wise wear plain clothes and cover jade.
+wear plain clothes
+and conceal jade.